kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 We look for normally distributed errors because if they are non-normal, then the standard error, :math:`S_E` and the other variances that depend on :math:`S_E`, such as :math:`\mathcal{V}(b_1)`, could be inflated, and their interpretation could be in doubt.
 This might, for example, lead us to infer that a slope coefficient is not important when it actually is.

-This is one of the easiest assumptions to verify: use a :ref:`qq-plot <univariate-check-for-normality-qqplot>` to assess the distribution of the residuals.
+This is one of the easiest assumptions to verify: use a :ref:`q-q plot <univariate-check-for-normality-qqplot>` to assess the distribution of the residuals.
 Do *not* plot the residuals in sequence or some other order to verify normality - it is extremely difficult to see that.
-A qq-plot highlights very clearly when tails from the residuals are too heavy.
-A histogram may also be used, but for real data sets, the choice of bin width can dramatically distort the interpretation - rather use a qq-plot.
+A q-q plot highlights very clearly when tails from the residuals are too heavy.
+A histogram may also be used, but for real data sets, the choice of bin width can dramatically distort the interpretation - rather use a q-q plot.
 Some code for R:

 .. code-block:: s